Cooper Tire & Rubber Company

 Research Gate: https://www.researchgate.net /profile /Kiran_Patil32

-Kiran Patil, who was pursuing his graduation in Automotive Systems Engineering at Kettering University also worked as a Graduate Research Assistant in the Experimental Mechanics Lab under Professor Javad Baqersad.
-He has worked on obtaining the dynamic characteristics of a complex automotive structure using the contactless Digital Image Correlation technique.
+Kiran Patil has completed masters in Automotive Systems Engineering at Kettering University.
+He is also a Graduate Research Assistant in the Experimental Mechanics Lab under Professor Javad Baqersad.
+He worked on obtaining the dynamic characteristics of a complex automotive structure using the contactless Digital Image Correlation technique.
 He also has expertise in performing Noise, Vibration, and Harshness (NVH) measurements using tools such as impact hammers, mechanical shakers, accelerometers, microphones, sound intensity probes and LMS Test.Lab.
 He has contributed to the area of NVH by submitting four research papers.
 Kiran completed his under graduation in Mechanical Engineering from Walchand Institute of Technology, India.
 He has an industrial experience of two years as Design Engineer at Tata Technologies Ltd., India and a nine months’ academic experience as Teaching Assistant at Walchand Institute of Technology, India.
 His research interest lies in the areas of Noise and Vibrations, Acoustics, Vehicle Dynamics, Tire Dynamics and Structural Dynamics.

 Liebherr Mining Equipment Newport News Co.